-The fund financial statements provide more detailed information about the District's most a whole.
-Funds are accounting devices the District as a whole.
-Funds are accounting devices the District are a specific sources of funding and spending on particular programs:
+The fund financial statements provide more detailed information about the District's most significant funds - not the District as a whole.
+Funds are accounting devices the District uses to record specific sources of funding and spending on particular programs:

 - Some funds are required by law and covenants. - The District establishes other funds to control and manage money for particular purposes or to show that certain revenues have been effectively use.